The Best Curtain and Drapery Hardware – Everything you Need to Know! (Parts 1 & 2)

 What if the rod is still sagging, and you can’t drill a hole because it is too close to the one already there?
 OR, the hole will show?

-Ahhh… well, you DO have a problem.
+Ahhh… well, then, you DO have a problem.
 If it’s for a client, here’s what I suggest.

 First, go to where they keep their booze and pour yourself a stiff shot (or two) of whiskey. ;] ;] ;]

-Okay, this is one of my favorite tricks; if you don’t want to or can’t make another hole, you can put a small piece of foam or something of that nature between the rod and the bracket it’s sitting on.
-This will raise it up some, and it won’t be noticeable.
+Okay, this is one of my favorite tricks; if you don’t want to or can’t make another hole, you can put a small piece of foam or toilet paper if you’re desperate.
+Just something soft that you can tape in place, between the rod and the bracket it’s sitting on.
+This will raise it up just enough, and it won’t be noticeable.
 Nothing worse than a drapery rod that’s sagging in the middle, AND also supported by a bracket.

 Please try not to do that.
 I worked with one installer on several jobs and lickety-split; he had put up the brackets before I could stand back and say, “Doug, ummm, the rod is crooked.”